January 12, 2026

-Many factors can play a role.
+Many factors can play a role into why your body feels heavy.
 Read on for more reasons why your body might feel heavy and how to optimize your activities, digestion, and mindfulness practices to feel lighter and more energized.

 Pinpointing, on your own, exactly why you might have an ongoing or sudden feeling of heaviness can be difficult.
-You could have an underlying condition related to your thyroid, metabolic health, or even your mental health.
+Feeling heavy and fatigued is rarely caused by just one thing.
+It’s often the result of overlapping metabolic, hormonal, digestive, and mental health factors.

-If any of the following symptoms or lifestyle factors sound familiar, you may wish to schedule a free call with a Parsley Health provider to learn how we can help you.
+If any of the following symptoms or lifestyle factors sound familiar, you may wish to consult a doctor to learn how we can help you.

 Thyroid condition